Last date modified: 2026-May-06

 - Emails

-- Word processing documents
+- Word processing documents (such as .doc and .docx files)

-To review Unstructured documents, see Unstructured document review.
+To review unstructured documents, see Unstructured document review.

 Structured documents